 Contained with the Georgian Papers collections are 41 boxes of accounts detailing purchases made by, and on the behalf of, George IV (including as Prince of Wales and Prince Regent) from 1783 to 1830.
 George IV’s accounts demonstrate his wide ranging interests, including his passion for amassing expensive works of art and his extravagant tastes in furniture and furnishings, as well as his purchases of books, musical and optical instruments and prints.
 These Privy Purse accounts were meticulously kept and amount to thousands of documents, providing a thorough record of the King’s purchases throughout his life.
 The entire collection of these accounts will be digitised and catalogued as part of the Georgian Papers Programme.
-So far two boxes from this collection have been catalogued, scanned and made available on Georgian Papers Online, namely:
+To date, the following categories of bills have been made available on Georgian Papers Online: